RFID Tags

 The second layer is the actual RFID inlay, which contains the electronic components that allow the tag to communicate with RFID readers.
 This inlay is usually made up of a microchip and an antenna, which work together to transmit and receive data.

-The last layer of the RFID asset tracking tag is the attachment adhesive, which is used to securely attach the tag to an object or surface.
+The last layer of the RFID tag is the attachment adhesive, which is used to securely attach the tag to an object or surface.
 This adhesive layer is crucial for ensuring that the tag remains in place and can withstand various environmental conditions.

 Overall, the construction of an RFID tag is designed to be durable, reliable, and efficient in order to accurately track and identify items in a variety of applications.